Ndumiso-coder/HousesSalePricePredictionUsingOnlyTwoFeaturesInTheDataset/README.md

 - numpy               - for numerical computation
 - matplotlib          - for plotting
 - seaborn             - for plotting
-- scikit-learn        - Machine learning library used to: - Split the dataset into training and test sets,
-                                                          - Build and train the linear regression model,
+- scikit-learn        - Machine learning library used to: - Split the dataset into training and test sets, build and train the linear regression model, generate predictions, evaluate the model (MSE)

-                                                          - Generate predictions,
-                                                          - Evaluate the model (MSE)
+---

-## 💡 Key Insights
+## Key Insights

 - Strong positive correlation between living area and sale price.
 - Garage area also contributes to predicting sale price, but to a lesser extent.